 Christian: I'll add artists to the list as well: Ron Arad / Pawena Studio / Sunil Pawar / Cestmir Suska are to name a few.

 SGB: Can you let us into any future plans for Stolen Form?

-Christian: I'm launching other regional Brick Vases in the brands colour range so keep your eyes open at Sir Gordon Bennett and you'll see the Bristol and Birmingham Brick Vase designs very soon.
+Christian: I'm launching other regional Brick Vases in the brands colour range so keep your eyes open at Sir Gordon Bennett and you'll see the Bristol, Birmingham, Sheffield and Glasgow Brick Vase designs very soon.